 your personal information:

-the phone, Internet, or through the mail unless you are sure of
+Internet, or through the mail unless you are sure of the requestor.
+Remember

-or click on a message in an email that states: "If you can't
+on a message in an email that states: "If you can't read this email,

-your personal information.
-A secure website will have an "s"
+information.
+A secure website will have an "s" after the http

-eight characters, including upper and lower case, numbers, and
+including upper and lower case, numbers, and symbols.
+Click

 here for more strong password tips.